 Camping in Banff National Park

-Due to the unbelievable astronomic prices for hotels in Banff, many travellers rather go camping to keep their visit budget-friendly.
-Itβs also our favourite option as you can move around the park without having to worry about returning to a hotel and rather stay by the river in a campsite and wake up with the immediate dose of fresh mountain air.
+Due to the unbelievably astronomical prices for hotels in Banff, many travellers rather go camping to keep their visit budget-friendly.
+Itβs also our favourite option as you can move around the park without having to worry about returning to a hotel and rather stay by the river at a campsite and wake up with the immediate dose of fresh mountain air.

-There are 3 different types of campgrounds in Jasper National Park:
+There are 3 different types of campgrounds in Banff National Park:

 - First come first serve campgrounds